History of Nepal: Nepalese Civil War

 Large parts of Nepal were taken over by the rebellion.
-The Maoists are driving out representatives of parties close to the government, expropriating local "capitalists" and implementing their own development projects.
-They also run their own prisons and courts.
-In addition to coercive measures, the guerrillas are gaining a foothold because of their popularity with large sectors of Nepalese society, particularly women, untouchables and ethnic minorities.
+The Maoists drove out representatives of parties close to the government, expropriating local "capitalists" and implementing their own development projects.
+They also ran their own prisons and courts.
+In addition to coercive measures, the guerrillas gained a foothold because of their popularity with large sectors of Nepalese society, particularly women, untouchables and ethnic minorities.
 Caste discrimination was abolished, women received equal inheritance rights and forced marriages were prohibited.
 In addition, the Maoists provided free health care and literacy classes.

 In the face of unstable governments and a siege on the Kathmandu Valley in August 2004, popular support for the monarchy began to wane.
-On February 1, 2005, King Gyanendra dismissed the entire government and assumed full executive powers, declaring a state of emergency to quash the revolution.
+On 1 February 2005, King Gyanendra dismissed the entire government and assumed full executive powers, declaring a state of emergency to quash the revolution.
 Politicians were placed under house arrest, phone and internet lines were cut, and freedom of the press was severely curtailed.

 The king's new regime made little progress in his stated aim to suppress the insurgents.
 Municipal elections in February 2006 were described by the European Union as "a backward step for democracy", as the major parties boycotted the election and some candidates were forced to run for office by the army.
 In April 2006 strikes and street protests in Kathmandu forced the king to reinstate the parliament.
 A seven-party coalition resumed control of the government and stripped the king of most of his powers.
-On December 24, 2007, seven parties, including the former Maoist rebels and the ruling party, agreed to abolish the monarchy and declare Nepal a federal republic.
+On 24 December 2007, seven parties, including the former Maoist rebels and the ruling party, agreed to abolish the monarchy and declare Nepal a federal republic.
 In the elections held on 10 April 2008, the Maoists secured a simple majority, with the prospect of forming a government to rule the proposed 'Republic of Nepal'.

 From 1996 to 2006, the war resulted in approximately 13,000 deaths.
 According to the NGO Informal Sector Service Centre, 85 per cent of civilian killings are attributable to government actions.